RedHatInsights/quickstarts/docs/testing-guidelines.md

 }
 ```

-These features are skipped in tests (SQLite) and should have fallback behavior:
+These features have fallback behavior when running with SQLite:
 - **Advisory locks** (`pg_advisory_xact_lock`) — skipped on non-PostgreSQL
 - **Fuzzy search** (`fuzzystrmatch` extension) — falls back to `ILIKE`
 - **SSL/TLS** — not applicable in tests

+When running tests with `TEST_DATABASE_URL` (PostgreSQL), all of these features are fully tested including fuzzystrmatch-based fuzzy search.

 ## Running Tests